-\section{Conclusion--}
+\section{Conclusion}

 In this paper we have described a general method to numerically determine the information radiation patterns for dielectric particles of arbitrary shape based on a computation of the Fisher information.
 We have demonstrated the equivalence of the numerical results we obtain when using the Fisher information method and the analytic results for spherical Mie scattering described in Ref. \cite{maurer2022quantum,Maurer2024}.
 We have applied our method to commonly used non-spherical geometries in levitated optomechanics, including hexagonal high aspect ratio prisms and nanorods.
-Our method is broadly applicable to the optomechanics community for a wide range of trappable species commonly used in levitated optoemchanics experiments.
-Our approach also permits the calculation of the detection efficiency for interferometric detection with realistic reference laser beam configurations, which can be useful for experimental groups to determine the best imaging setups to achieve center of mass and rotational cooling of trapped dielectric objects of non-spherical geometry.
+Due to its generalized approach, our method is broadly applicable to the optomechanics community for a wide range of trappable species commonly used in levitated experiments, as well as the wider quantum sensing, and possibly quantum computing community.
+Our approach also permits the calculation of the detection efficiency for interferometric detection with realistic reference laser beam configurations, which can be useful for experimental groups to determine the best imaging setups to achieve center of mass and librational cooling of trapped dielectric objects of non-spherical geometry.
 For example, such an approach can be beneficial for levitated optomechanical sensors which realize their ideal sensitivity by having a non-spherical shape, including rods or dumbbells for rotation sensing or high aspect ratio plate like particles for the application of high frequency gravitational wave detection above the frequency range of 10 kHz \cite{aggarwal2022searching,winstone2022optical}.